 Can you solve the following three problems?

 1. Rishab is a sales veteran with 25 years in heavy engineering solutions.
 He has built a portfolio of fiercely loyal OEM Customers whose relationships he has been managing with great aplomb.
 His Sales Director is concerned that Rishab’s new acquisitions have reduced drastically...
-Courtesy the pandemic.
-He believes it is not entirely the pandemic..
-He has seen the drop even towards late 2019.
-The pandemic has only deepened the drop.
 He is encouraging Rishab to take to LinkedIn and Twitter to connect with Customers.
 “With your deep understanding of heavy engineering, Rishab, you can add a lot of value to Customers.
 It will also add power to your sales efforts” But Rishab is sceptical.
 “Nothing like face to face contacts.
 This social media thing is just a fad.
-These new jargons like Virtual Selling and Remote Selling will disappear with the pademic" he says.
+These new jargons like Virtual Selling and Remote Selling will not sustain" he says.
 Who do you think is right?

 2. Aman is a 27-year-old relationship manager in a leading bank, handling transaction banking relationships.
 He is active both personally and professionally on the social media.
 He is present on LinkedIn, Facebook, Twitter and Instagram.
 He spends close to 2 hours every day following discussion threads and posting responses.
 His Team Lead is of the view that Aman is not effective enough, in getting leads to through social media.
 “There is something not quite right with the way you are looking for people to connect and nurture.
 Aman, you should make more effective use of search engines, search tools and social channels” is his advice.
 How can Aman improve?